 We asked for your feedback and you rated us 'Excellent' on TrustPilot

-The Lifetime ISA is an initiative launched by the government to encourage people aged between 18 and 39 to put money aside for their first home or retirement.
+The Lifetime ISA (LISA) is an initiative launched by the government to encourage people aged between 18 and 39 to put money aside for their first home or retirement.
 You can contribute up to £4,000 per tax year and the government will give you a 25% bonus – that's up to £1,000 every year.

-You can use your Lifetime ISA to buy your first home worth up to £450,000 or invest into it until you turn 50 and access it age 60.
+You can use your stocks and shares Lifetime ISA to buy your first home worth up to £450,000 or invest into it until you turn 50 and access it age 60.
 In either instance, you can withdraw your money, including the 25% bonus, tax-free.
 Withdrawing outside of these scenarios means you will incur a penalty, and you may end up getting less than you originally contributed.